School students tackle mental health

-As part of the Comprehensive Community Mental Health Project, our CBM partners and the Department of Foreign Affairs and Trade, have been working with secondary schools to raise awareness on mental health within families and communities.
+As part of the Comprehensive Community Mental Health project, CBM partners have been working with secondary schools to raise awareness on mental health within families and communities.
 Working with teachers, guidance counsellors and students to reduce mental health stigma and promote human rights of people with psychosocial disability.

 How does it work?